 Once such findings become widely known, the case for funding and supporting education is likely to be far weaker than if we’d never emphasized economic results in the first place.
 The same is true of using academic outcomes to promote play, music, or social skills.

 3. It may enhance the legitimacy of whatever we’re using as the justification.
 I’ve been arguing that “Do this in order to get that” deprives us of an opportunity to build a constituency for “this.”
 (Every time we argue that preschool pays financial dividends down the road, we’ve missed another chance to defend the value of preschool, per se.)
 But we also may be bolstering the value of “that.”

 Such a result may not trouble us when the claim is that SEL or the arts raise achievement in core academic subjects; that’s not an objectionable outcome.
 But if the supposed benefit is framed in terms of higher scores, we’re helping to legitimate standardized tests.
-And as for claims that preschool, or education itself, yields economic benefits — well, do we really need to reinforce the appeal of money relative to other values in our society?
+And as for claims that preschool, or education itself, yields economic benefits — well, do we really want to reinforce the appeal of money relative to other values in our society?

 4. It may change how we pursue favored programs to increase the chance of realizing that other result.
 If you’ve marketed preschool as ultra-early vocational prep, it’s more likely to be taught in a way that’s developmentally inappropriate.
 If you’ve claimed SEL can raise test scores, don’t be surprised if SEL programs start to incorporate test-prep-like instruction.
 And a 2012 study showed that when students are persuaded to stay in school mostly so they’ll earn more money later, they become less engaged with the learning itself.